the-events-calendar/the-events-calendar/readme.txt

 = [4.6.9] TBD =

 * Fix - Avoid issues when importing multiple organizers that specify images [96354]
+* Fix - Make sure latitude and longitude information from iCal feeds is used if available [96363]

 = [4.6.8] 2017-12-18 =